XRPLF/xrpl-dev-portal/websocket_api.md

 ## transaction_entry ##

-The `tx` method retrieves information on a single transaction from a specific ledger version.
+The `transaction_entry` method retrieves information on a single transaction from a specific ledger version.
 (The [`tx`](#tx) command, by contrast, searches all ledgers for the specified transaction.)

+<span class='draft-comment'>I still don't know why you'd use this instead of tx...</span>

 #### Request Format ####